Neecrownsmith/Data-Cleaning-Challenge/README.md

 # Files
 The repository includes the following files:

-* fifa2021_raw.csv: The original dataset downloaded from Kaggle.
+* fifa21 raw data v2.csv: The original dataset downloaded from Kaggle.
-* fifa2021_cleaned.csv: The cleaned dataset produced as part of this project.
+* Cleaned FIFA 2021 data.csv: The cleaned dataset produced as part of this project.
+* fifa data dictionary.txt: The file explaining the information in the raw data.
-* fifa2021_data_cleaning.ipynb: A Jupyter notebook containing the Python code used to clean the dataset.
+* DataCleaning Challenge.ipynb: A Jupyter notebook containing the Python code used to clean the dataset.
 * README.md: This README file.

 # Cleaning Steps
 The cleaning process involved several steps, including: